withastro/astro/docs/src/pages/guides/publish-to-npm.md

          └─ ... additional files used by the package
 ```

-This example, named `my-project`, demonstrates a project with a single package, named `my-component`.
-Additional directories can be added within the `packages` directory to develop multiple packages together in the same project.
+In this example, named `my-project`, we create a project with a single package, named `my-component`, and a `demo` directory for testing and demonstrating the component.

-The `package.json` in the project root instructs your package manager to work with any directories within `packages`.
+This is configured in the project root’s `package.json` file.

 ```json
 {